SamuelCupp/PreSync/README.md

    DECLARE_CCTK_ARGUMENTS_FunctionName.
 The header file cctk_Arguments_ThornName.h
    also needs to be included.
 This will only allow access to those variables with read/write declarations.
 Any variables used but not declared will result in a compiler error.
+Please note that the macro will use the function name in the schedule.ccl.
+While Cactus is case-insensitive, the C preprocessor is not.
+   Therefore, the macro will take the case of the name in the schedule.ccl in the event that it differs from the case in the actual code.
+For this reason, it is recommended that the two match in case to prevent an easily missable cause for compilation failure.
 For Fortran code, please see the next section.

 5) Compile errors will appear file-by-file.
 Each function must have the correct read/write declarations before the compiler will go to the next file.
 Since